layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 ## Peer-to-Peer Messaging

 The broker supports bi-directional peer-to-peer messaging between participants in a virtual application.
-Both requests and responses can be forwarded between participants when they include the `acc` field with the virtual application ID.
+Both requests and responses can be forwarded between participants when they include AppID.

 ### Send Message in Virtual Application